- Planting Clematis

 Add some well rotted organic compost ( leaf-mould, decayed manure, etc) to the bottom of the hole, add a handful of bonemeal and cover with a thin layer of soil.
 Carefully remove the plant with its cane support from the container and gently tease out some of the roots and place in the hole.
 Large flowered cultivars should be planted with two leaf nodes below soil level.
 This will mean that the top of the container plant will be at least 3 inches below the soil level.
 Planting this deep will encourage the plant to become multi-stemmed.
 Species clematis, which have thin fibrous root systems, do not be need to be planted deeply.
 Back-fill with a mixture of soil and compost .
 Water the plant well.

-When planting next to shrubs or tress place the hole outside the rain shadow and use the canes to train the plant into the shrub/tree.
+When planting next to shrubs or trees place the hole outside the rain shadow and use the canes to train the plant into the shrub/tree.

-When planting next to a wall, place hole at least 2 feet from the wall and train plant along the cane towards the wall.
-In both these cases particular attention should be paid to regular watering until well established.
+When planting next to a wall, dig the hole at least 2 feet from the wall and train the plant along the cane towards the wall.
+Particular attention should be paid to regular watering until well established.

 It is recommended that all newly planted clematis should be pruned to 6-10 inches either immediately after planting or during the first year.
 This will encourage the plant to become multi-stemmed, bushy and increase the number of flowers.